Majdanek Concentration Camp Tour

 The official name is Konzentrationslager Lublin -Concentration Camp Lublin.
 The colloquial name came from the name of Lublin’s district – Majdan Tatarski where the camp was founded.

-From October 1941 to July 1944 about 150,000 of people were working in this camp.
+From October 1941 to July 1944 about 150,000 of people have passed through the camp.
 They were used for work inside the camp as also in German industrial companies placed near Lublin.
 The number of victims was smaller than Auschwitz or Belzec, but the means of extermination were as cruel as everywhere or even worse.
 Executes by a firing squad were ordinary here.

-Since January 2019 I am one of the recommended guides at the State Museum Majdanek.
+Since January 2019 I am one of the official tour guides at the State Museum Majdanek.

 - Old Jewish cemetery in Lublin – the oldest existing Jewish cemetery in Poland

-- Yeshiva School (Rabbinical Academy) in Lublin – founded by Meir Shapiro
+- Yeshiva Chachmei (Rabbinical Academy) in Lublin – founded by Meir Shapiro

 - Former Ghetto area in Lublin